800-922-2596 Call Now Book a Free Inspection

 Secondhand Precautions: Inspect secondhand clothing or furniture before bringing them inside.

-Seal Cracks and Crevices: Around baseboards, windows, and wall outlets to prevent bugs from coming in or out.
+Seal Cracks and Crevices: Around baseboards, windows, and wall outlets to prevent bugs from coming out.

-If you’ve noticed any of the signs listed above but aren’t quite sure, it’s best not to wait.
-While DIY methods can temporarily reduce the number of bugs, they often don’t reach deep hiding spots or eliminate eggs.
+If you’ve found bed bugs or suspect that you have an infestation, it's best not to wait.
+While DIY methods can temporarily reduce the number of bugs, they often don't reach deep hiding spots or eliminate eggs.
 Home remedies may offer short-term relief, but they rarely address the problem at its source.

 Frequently Asked Questions